 - ♦ config.sup this is a protected system file which is read by all users but is not available for modification by users.
-Your system administrator has control of this file. - ♦ Pro/E loadpoint this is read by all users and would usually contain common settings determined by the system administrator such as search paths, formats, libraries, and so on.
+Your system administrator has control of this file - ♦ Pro/E loadpoint this is read by all users and would usually contain common settings determined by the system administrator such as search paths, formats, libraries, and so on.
 This file cannot normally be altered by individual users. - user home directory unique for each user (Unix) - ♦ startup directory the working directory when Pro/E starts up.
-To find where this directory is, open the Folder Navigator when you first launch Pro/E1.
+To find where this directory is, open the Folder Navigator when you first launch Pro/E and select Working Directory in the Navigator pane1.